PhiloTFarnsworth/APrettyJekyllinWebsite/_diatribes/other.md

     </div>
 </div>

-A Pretty Heckin' website also was <a href="/lighthouseMobile.html">graded highly</a> for mobile screens as well.
+A Pretty Jekyllin' website also was graded highly for mobile screens as well.

 <h3 id="progressHead">Progress</h3>